aliwirebox/lga/readme.md

 ### Building
 The following installation will require you to have Vagrant, GIT, PHP, and Composer on your local machine.

+Windows
+Open your command line tool(cmd, git-bash etc.) with administrator privileges.
+This is useful to avoid permission issues on the shared folder Creating and booting the VM should always be done this way particularly if you need to run anything as sudo or root in the VM

 All:
 ```
 git clone git clone git@bitbucket.org:wireboxteam/legal-asset-app.git